PetrAPConsulting/image2md/README.md

 ### Usage

 1. Copy your images (.jpg, .jpeg, or .png) to the same folder as the script.
-Keep images around 1000px x 1000px for token consumption optimalization
+Keep images around 1000 x 1000px for token consumption optimalization.
+You can download simple batch image downscaler for downscaling jpeg, jpg, png, webp files.
 2. Open Terminal (Mac) or Command Prompt (Windows)
 3. Navigate to the script's folder:
 ```bash